NERD-Community-Ethiopia/generative-ai-course/lectures/week-01/IntroSession.md

-# Welcome to NER Community! 🚀
+# Welcome to NERD Community! 🚀

 ## Introduction Session - Week 1

 ---

-## 🎯 Slide 1: Welcome to NER Community!
+## 🎯 Slide 1: Welcome to NERD Community!

 **Kickstarting a movement for Africa's next-gen AI & Robotics builders.**

-Welcome to the NER (Network of Engineering and Robotics) Community!
+Welcome to the NERD (New Era Reasearch and Development) Community!
 We're not just another tech community — we're a movement dedicated to empowering Africa's brightest minds to become the builders of tomorrow's AI and robotics solutions.

 ### What Makes Us Different?
-- **Africa-Focused**: Built by Africans, for Africans
 - **Hands-On Learning**: Theory meets practice from day one
 - **Community-Driven**: Learn together, grow together
 - **Future-Ready**: Preparing you for the AI revolution